top of page

 If you would like to join a meal before or after the program, please sign up using the link in your confirmation email, no later than 11:59 pm ET the Tuesday before your program begins.

-This and Pendle Hill's other First Monday Lectures are streamed live and available as recordings on their YouTube channel
+This and our other First Monday Lectures are streamed live and available as recordings on our YouTube channel.

 Thanks to the generous support of the Friends Foundation for the Aging, we’re able to make this and other free, online programs accessible to f/Friends of all ages.